 Coaches, analysts and sports scientists are always striving to quantify the performance of their athletes, but vast quantities of information can make it easy to get lost in an avalanche of data without unearthing the most powerful insights.

 One parameter that empowers time-poor coaches, scientists and analysts alike is Catapult’s PlayerLoad metric.
-In scientific terms, PlayerLoad is instantaneous rate of change of acceleration divided by a scaling factor.
-In coaching terms, it is a measure of your athlete’s work.
+In scientific terms, PlayerLoad is an instantaneous rate of change of acceleration divided by a scaling factor.
+In coaching terms, it is a measure of your athlete’s workload.

-PlayerLoad is measured instantaneously (an athlete’s work at that second) and cumulatively (total work over a session).
+PlayerLoad is measured instantaneously (an athlete’s workload at that second) and cumulatively (total workload over a session).
 Because heel strike force generates vertical accelerations which feed into the formula, PlayerLoad is influenced by distance for athletes whose sport involves a significant amount of movement.